Nandayang/AIIB23/README.md

 Register the challenge from https://codalab.lisn.upsaclay.fr/competitions/13076#participate
 **It is of note that you need to send the registeration form to the organizers.**
 ## How to pakage and submit docker files
+*** More details can be found [here](https://github.com/XiaodanXing/-AIIB23/tree/main/docker%20submission)***
+1. Prepare you python inference code
-1. Prepare the dockerfiles as the following structure:
+2. Prepare all the container files as the following structure:
 ```
 ── Dockerdir
     ├── Dockerfile (this file includes your basic settings)